EDUCATION/HOBY (HUGH O’BRIAN YOUTH LEADERSHIP PROGRAM)

 SHIELDS ELEMENTARY SCHOOL

-At the start of each school year, we donate funds for third grade teachers to purchase supplies to enhance their curriculum.
+At the start of each school year, we donate funds for all teachers in one grade level to purchase supplies to enhance their curriculum.

 We support the literature program with an annual gift of books.